 Note: This is a special feature post from Mark and Dale from Meet Me OnBoard, the largest gay cruise community online.
 Azamara is a proud partner with Meet Me OnBoard.

 Like many LGBT travelers, we’re big fans of the opportunity to explore each local cultures’ food and drink.
-So for a day in Dubrovnik, we stepped off the lovely Azamara Journey and indulged in a Cruise Global, Connect LocalSM shore excursions tour to a small working farm just outside the city.
+So for a day in Dubrovnik, we stepped off the lovely Azamara Journey and indulged in a Azamara Shore Excursions tour to a small working farm just outside the city.
 They produce olive oil and wine to sell, and vegetables for their own use.
 Speaking good English, the farm’s owner demonstrated the old method of first press and second press olive oil production, using his own 30 year old horse (we’d never seen olive oil pressed by any method—and after seeing it done in such a rustic manner we’ll forever pretend this is how the grocery store oil back home was pressed).

 The farmer’s wife then hosted our group for lunch: homemade prosciutto, salad greens, vegetables and olive oil, local cheese and wine from their vineyard—served at tables in their backyard overlooking the Adriatic Sea.
 Simple and decadent for all our senses.